kdh4672/Face_Recognition_With_ArcFace/README.md

 - TODO: Test Open-Set Recognition
 - If angle between Centre and Feature of Input image is larger than 40, Output is 'Unknown'

-- Kim is not enrolled in gallery (403 IDs are enrolled in gallery), So Kim is New ID who was not trained.
+- Kim is not enrolled in gallery (403 IDs are enrolled in gallery), that means Kim is New ID who was not trained.

 ![HS_Output](https://user-images.githubusercontent.com/54311546/92565133-2ca16b00-f2b5-11ea-898f-0276e3d6d1f9.gif)